-It’s therefore crucial to ensure your analytics provider has clearly defined the scope of this joint responsibility in your contract… with fines going up to €20 million or 4% of your global annual turnover (whichever is higher!), you don’t want to be left holding the bag if your provider has not clearly defined the scope of its responsibility.
+It’s crucial to ensure your analytics provider (a “data processor”) has clearly defined the scope of its responsibility in your contract.
+With fines going up to €20 million or 4% of your global annual turnover (whichever is higher!), you don’t want to be left holding the bag if your provider has not clearly defined this scope in the Data Processing Agreement (DPA).
 (Or worse – if your provider has transferred 100% of responsibility to you!)

 As a data controller, you are also expected to take care in choosing a data processor and deciding which types of data processing activities you will engage in.
 In other words, select your vendors wisely – they must be GDPR-compliant!

 AT Internet’s Analytics Suite is GDPR-compliant, as is the AT Internet group as an organisation.
 We therefore commit to full transparency for our customers in our Data Processing Agreement (DPA).

 We will provide each of our customers with a DPA to precisely define our scope of responsibility as a data processor, and yours as a data controller, regarding the processing of personal data.

 If you work with a different digital analytics provider, we strongly recommend you verify the terms of your contract to ensure that responsibility is not automatically transferred to you (via limitations on liability clauses), and to ensure that your provider clearly indicates how it handles and protects personal data.

 5. For what purposes is your analytics data used?
 Do you practice profiling?

 Under the GDPR, personal data must only be “collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes”.